The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 d) Summary of the legal requirements

-Almost all requirements found in the IVDR already exist in the same or a similar way within the framework of the MPG and the associated ordinances.
+Almost all requirements found in the IVDR already existed in the same or a similar way within the framework of the MPG and the associated ordinances.

 Although the new Annex I of the IVDR is longer than Annex I of the IVDD, the key elements still include: